 dateIdentified.
 Use the ISO 8601:2004(E) standard for date and time, for instructions see Time.
 A list of references, such as field guides used for the identification can be listed in

 identificationReferences.
-Any other information can be added to
+Any other information, such as identification methods, can be added to

-In case of uncertain identifications, qualifiers such as cf. or aff. should go in
+In case of uncertain identifications, and the scientific name contains qualifiers such as cf., ? or aff., then this name should go in

 scientificName scientificNameAuthorship scientificNameID taxonRank identificationQualifier ----------------- -------------------------- ----------------------------------------- ----------- ---------------------- Lanice conchilega Pallas, 1766 urn:lsid:marinespecies.org:taxname:131495 species Gadus Linnaeus, 1758 urn:lsid:marinespecies.org:taxname:125732 genus cf. morhua

-organismQuantityType, have been recently added to Darwin Core.
+organismQuantityType, have been added to the TDWG ratified Darwin Core.
 This is a lot more versatile than the older

-preparations term can be used to provide the identifier for the record in the collection and to document the preparation and preservation methods.
+preparations terms can be used to provide the identifier for the record in the collection and to document the preparation and preservation methods.
+The term

-associatedSequences are global unique identifiers or URIs pointing to respecitively associated media (e.g. online image or video), associated literature (e.g. DOIs) or genetic sequence information (e.g. GenBANK ID).
+associatedSequences are global unique identifiers or URIs pointing to respectively associated media (e.g. online image or video), associated literature (e.g. DOIs) or genetic sequence information (e.g. GenBANK ID).